Vaishnavi544/LyricsExtractor/README.md

   ```

 - Enter the name of the song  in the provided fields.
-- Click on the "Fetch Lyrics" button to retrieve and display the lyrics.
+- Click on the "Generate Lyrics" button to retrieve and display the lyrics.
 - Ensure an active internet connection for fetching lyrics from the Genius API.

 ## Dependencies